roberddd/PF2B/docs/getting_started.md

     1. Download the `PlantCatalog` Library files from [Bentley’s official website](https://www.bentley.com/software/e-on-software-free-downloads/){ target="_blank" }.
 The library is divided into multiple parts, requiring 19.6 GB of space.
 To ensure full functionality, download all **13 parts** of the library.<br>
     ![PlantCatalog Library installation](images/installation/plantcatalog_installers.webp){ .img-box width=40% }

     - After downloading, you should have multiple `.zip` files.
-Each `.zip` contains an installer for the library.
+Each `.zip` contains an installer for the library.<br>
     ![PlantFactory installation](images/installation/plantcatalog_installer_zip.webp){ .img-box }

     - **Extract the contents** of each `.zip` file.
 Right-click on each `.zip` file and choose "Extract" (or use a third-party program like 7-Zip, if preferred).